Nicole-Tu97/Nicole-Tu97/README.md

 ### Data Science | Business Intelligence | Digital Consulting

 ## 🛠️ Featured Projects

-Throughout my career, I've led and contributed to transformative projects in various industries, demonstrating a blend of technical prowess and leadership.

 #### Falcon 9 landing Prediction
 - Developed classification models for SpaceX to predicte if the Falcon 9 first stage will land successfully  - [view](https://github.com/Nicole-Tu97/IBM-DS-Capstone)